Erkan-Kaban/ErkanKaban_T2A2_MVC/README.md

 1. [Link to Trello Board](https://trello.com/b/eeVsQVj6/api-web-server-project)
 2. [Github](https://github.com/Erkan-Kaban)

+## How to setup API

+1. Git clone the github repository.
+2. Create a virtual environment inside the cloned repository.
+3. Go into the virtual environment.
+4. type in the command terminal `pip install -r requirements.txt`
+5. Rename .env.sample to .env.
+6. Create a psql database.
+7. inside env enter your secret jwt key and setup your database url.
+8. Run the commands `flask db create && flask db seed`
+9. In the terminal `flask run` to activate flask.
+10. Look up the readme or under /controllers for the routes.
+11. Send requests through postman.

+## Structure of API

+- Replicates MVC model, which models in a /models directory, controllers in /controllers directory.

+ - main.py - contains all the blue prints of all the controllers and the actual runnning of flask, also error handlers, as well as setup config and initialization of sqlalchemy and other modules.

+- init.py - contains all the shared modules from several other modules, this was created to avoid any circulation of imports issue.

 ## Requirement 1 Identify the problem we are trying to solve by building this app.

 <hr>